kevinvngo/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 ### Are there any limitations on the number or size of files?
 There are no limitations on the number or size of files; however, for best performance, we recommend files that are at least 4MB.

 Please send any feedback or issues to the following distribution list: sqldwcopypreview@service.microsoft.com

+### Are there any limitations with COPY using Synapse workspaces (preview)?

+Authenticating using Managed Identity (MSI) is not supported with the COPY statement or PolyBase to load (including when used in pipelines).
+You may run into a similiar error message:

+*com.microsoft.sqlserver.jdbc.SQLServerException: Managed Service Identity has not been enabled on this server.
+Please enable Managed Service Identity and try again.*

+MSI authentication is required when the storage account is associated with a VNet.
+This limitation is only applicable to SQL pools belonging to a Synapse workspace (preview).

+If your storage account is attached to a VNet, you must use BCP/Bulk insert to load data.
+We will enable MSI support in an upcoming release.

 ## See also